Israel kills 12 medics in attack in southern Lebanon as war ravages nation

 Meanwhile, Iran’s retaliatory attacks against Israel continued.

-Rocket and missile strikes early on Saturday targeted the Upper Galilee region of northern Israel, Channel 12 reported.
+Rocket and missile attacks early on Saturday hit the Upper Galilee region of northern Israel, Channel 12 reported.

-The news outlet said that a “limited number of launches” were either “intercepted” or exploded in open areas.
+The news outlet said a “limited number of launches” were either “intercepted” or exploded in open areas.

-A post on X from Israel’s public broadcaster KAN featured several vehicles damaged in the strikes.
+A post on X from Israel’s public broadcaster Kan featured several vehicles damaged in the attacks.

-Alarms were raised for suspected rocket and missile fire in Manara, Margaliot, Kfar Giladi, Misgav Am, Tel Hai, Metula, Kfar Giladi and Kfar Yuval throughout the early morning on Saturday.
+Alarms were raised for suspected rocket and missile fire in Manara, Margaliot, Kfar Giladi, Misgav Am, Tel Hai, Metula and Kfar Yuval throughout the early morning on Saturday.

-“A lot of the damage that we are being told about at the moment seems to be coming from these cluster missiles that Iran has been launching pretty much consistently for the last week at least and they scatter over a large area,” said Al Jazeera’s Rory Challands, reporting from Amman, Jordan.
+“A lot of the damage that we are being told about at the moment seems to be coming from these cluster missiles that Iran has been launching pretty much consistently for the last week at least, and they scatter over a large area,” said Al Jazeera’s Rory Challands, reporting from Amman, Jordan.

 “They disperse these submunitions bomblets.
-Each of those has about 2.5 kilogrammes (5.5 pounds) of explosives in them.
+Each of those has about 2.5kg (5.5lb) of explosives in them.
 You can see why that does quite some damage when it scatters and hasn’t been intercepted by the Israeli air defence.”